What is Good Building Practitioner Advocacy?

 By Lovegrove & Cotton – Construction and Planning Lawyers

 Be it the Disciplinary jurisdiction in the VCAT, the Building Professions Board NSW or any other occupational licensing body for that matter, if as a result of an investigation you are prosecuted and compelled to appear before a disciplinary licensing body, your livelihood and reputation is at stake.
-The difference between moderate censure and severe censure often boils down to the calibre of the advocacy.
+The difference between moderate censure and severe censure sometimes boils down to the calibre of the advocacy.
 So let us look at what is laudable advocacy and compare it with counterproductive advocacy.

 Take disciplinary censure very, very seriously; after all, your livelihood is at stake.